Doctors and Employer Level Disciplinary Investigations

 If the employer is of the opinion that a disciplinary hearing should take place, to establish the facts and or to impose a sanction, the employer must disclose (usually) the relevant material for the doctor to know what the case is against them.
 In many instances, witnesses will be called but there are occasions when an employer might decline to call witnesses, or refuse to allow them to be questioned.
 In some rare instances, witnesses might be anonymised.

 An employer must act fairly, and come to a reasonable belief about the facts.
 It might also use the balance of probabilities to come to its reasonable belief.
 Any sanction must be proportionate to the facts, mitigation, and service of the employee.

-Doctors Defence Service advise and represents doctors in relation to disciplinary hearings at NHS Trusts and in the private sectors and third sector.
-Contact us without obligation in struct confidence on 0800 10 88 739.
+Doctors Defence Service advises and represents doctors in relation to disciplinary hearings* at NHS Trusts and in the private sectors and third sector.
+Contact us without obligation in struct confidence on 0800 10 88 739